larryli88/flightbot/README.md

 ## Getting Started

 ### Prerequisites
+The program is written in Python 3.7.
 You will need to install rasa nlu and amadeus(flight search API).
 * rasa                      1.1.7
 * rasa-nlu                  0.15.1
 * rasa-sdk                  1.1.0